Verkland/Verkland/README.md

 - 👋 Hi, I’m @Verkland
 - 👀 I’m interested in climate change solutions
-- 🌱 I’m currently learning computer science, maths and physics
-- 💞️ I’m looking to collaborate on climate tech
+- 💞️ I’m looking to collaborate on tech to improve the world
 - 📫 Hit me up on Twitter @john_verkland

 <!---